jordiaragonzaragoza/JordiAragonZaragoza.Cinema/README.md

  - DomainEventsDispatcherBehaviour to dispatch domain events before complete the transation.
  - PerformanceBehaviour to track the execution time performance.

-## Ticketing Bounded Context - Commands and queries.
+## Reservation Bounded Context - Commands and queries.

 - Create showtime
     Create showtime for a given movie data.